 Burdened by a high rejection rate for uncontested divorce filings, the Ministry of the Attorney General set out to simplify the process for citizens.
 Their primary objective was to improve access to justice for British Columbians filing for uncontested divorces without a lawyer.
 In this case, access to justice meant making the filing experience more empathetic, more affordable, and less error-prone.
-Using service design and Agile development, our teams created the Online Divorce Assistant Application.
+Using OpenShift, service design, and Agile development, our teams created the Online Divorce Assistant Application.

 Bringing design research to life